 Randy also holds a Diploma in Theology from Virginia Theological Seminary and is an active Lay Eucharistic Minister and Visitor at St. James Episcopal Church in Leesburg.
 After serving as General Counsel for the Potomac Appalachian Trail Club, Randy was awarded a Life Membership by the Club for his work in conservation land acquisition and trail preservation, and can still be found on occasion hiking and maintaining his section of the Appalachian Trail along the Loudoun-Clarke County line south of Route 7.

-Through his four years in the House of Delegates, Randy has patroned and secured passage of dozens of important bills improving our regional and rural roads, fostering cost-effective, transparent, and ethical government operations, and strengthening our local schools.
+Through his six years in the House of Delegates, Randy has patroned and secured passage of dozens of important bills improving our regional and rural roads, fostering cost-effective, transparent, and ethical government operations, and strengthening our local schools.
 Randy serves on the House Courts of Justice Committee, where he chairs the Ethics Subcommittee, the Transportation Committee, and the Privileges and Elections Committee.
 He also has been serves as the House of Delegates’ appointee to the Northern Virginia Transportation Authority that oversees and funds targeted, congestion-relieving road improvements to our region, the Northern Virginia Transportation Commission, that oversees transit and Metro operations in our region, and on the Broadband Advisory Commission, where he works to expand broadband services and connectivity to unserved rural and low density areas of Virginia.

 Randy’s legislative record can be reviewed at: https://www.richmondsunlight.com/legislator/jrminchew/